Barcelona Spain

 We had walked by the Glop de la Rambla earlier and really enjoyed the incredible food smells!
 So we decided to come back for dinner later.
 They are located at Rambla Catalunya, 65 08007 Barcelona and you can click here to go to their website.

-NOTE: It appears that the El Glop De La Rambla sidewalk location on Rambla de la Catalunya is no longer open, they have moved to a new location.
+NOTE: It appears that the El Glop De La Rambla sidewalk location we ate at on Rambla de la Catalunya is no longer open, they have moved to a new location and they now have 3 restaurants in Barcelona.
+See their website for current information.

 Casa Batlló 3D Map